wmww/Skylight/readme.md

 ### Variables
 ```
 # declare a variable that holds integers
 var a = 6

 # change the value of the variable
 a = a + 1

-# declare an imitable variable that holds strings
+# declare an imutable variable that holds strings
 # (a variable that's value need not be known at compile time but can only be set once)
 let b = "Skylight"